Heart-healthy dietDiet - heart health

 Dietary fiber is an important component of many complex carbohydrates.
 It is found only in plants.
 Fiber cannot be digested by humans but passes through the intestines, drawing water with it, and is eliminated as part of feces content.
 The recommended daily intake of dietary fiber for heart protection is at least 25 grams for women and 38 grams for men ages 19 to 50.
 Older women and men need at least 21 and 30 grams of fiber, respectively.

 Different fiber types may have specific benefits:

-- Insoluble fiber (found in wheat bran, whole grains, seeds, nuts, legumes, and fruits and vegetables) may help achieve weight loss.
+- Insoluble fiber (found in wheat bran, whole grains, seeds, nuts, beans, and fruits and vegetables) may help achieve weight loss.
 Consuming whole grains on a regular basis may lower the risk for heart disease and heart failure, improve factors involved with diabetes, and lower the risk for type 2 diabetes.
-High consumption of nuts (such as almonds, macadamia, and walnuts) may be highly heart protective, independent of their fiber content.
+Whole grains include brown rice, quinoa, bulgur, oatmeal, and whole-wheat bread, High consumption of nuts (such as almonds, macadamia, and walnuts) may be highly heart protective, independent of their fiber content.

 - Soluble fiber (found in dried beans, oat bran, barley, apples, and citrus fruits) may help achieve healthy cholesterol levels and possibly reduce blood pressure as well.